7 vaginal discharge colors explained

 Have you ever wondered about the different types of vaginal discharge?
-From cervical mucus to menstrual blood, there’s plenty going on down there every cycle, and we’re here to help you understand what the color of your discharge may mean with our very own guide to vaginal discharge!
+From cervical mucus to menstrual blood, there’s plenty going on down there every cycle.
+There are many normal discharge types, as well as some fluids that can be a cause for concern.
+We’re here to help you understand what the color of your discharge may mean with our very own guide to vaginal discharge!
 Read on to find out more…

-Discharge is a type of fluid or mucus.
+This is a type of fluid or mucus that flows out of the vagina.
 It has an important role in protecting the vagina and keeping it clean (that’s right the vagina is self-cleaning).
 There are many types of vaginal discharge and while it’s perfectly normal to experience different discharge at different types of the cycle, it’s important to look out for any changes.

 1. White or clear discharge

-Experiencing white or clear vaginal discharge is very normal.
+Experiencing white discharge or clear discharge is very normal.
 It’s common for us to see cervical mucus in our underwear at various points in the cycle.
-This mucus is most abundant in the days immediately before ovulation, and it can change color and consistency from creamy to clear.
+This mucus is most abundant in the days immediately before ovulation, and it can change color and consistency from creamy to watery discharge.
 Read our cervical mucus guide to find out more!
+As well as indicating fertility, clear fluid around the vagina can act as a healthy lubrication if it’s a sign of sexual arousal.

 2. Gray vaginal discharge